mozilla-spidermonkey/iongraph/DEVLOG.md

 Or perhaps we don't even need to flatten it all to a single list!
 Maybe we could genuinely just treat it as a subgraph.
 But I think we'll have enough fancy layer crossings that I want my edges to operate in a single flat list of layers.

 This means that I do need to explicitly find loops.
 Each node will belong to one and only one loop (or the root), and will be layered according to that loop.
 I will not track nodes belonging to multiple loops; I can just walk the tree of loops for that since loops do form a tree.

+Ew, nasty: loop headers need to be layer N in their parent context, but also layer 0 in their own.
+This sucks.
+I guess loop headers can just have a layer in their parent context only, and when we flatten the layers, we can treat them as layer 0 in their own context.